Glossary of Publishing Terms

 GHOSTWRITING

-A ghostwriter is someone hired to write a book (or other text) that is credited to another person (the 'author').
-Usually, the ghostwriter remains anonymous, and there is normally a confidentiality clause in the contract between the parties.
-But sometimes, he or she is acknowledged by the author and/or publisher for their services, although often diplomatically called something else, like researcher.
+A ghostwriter is someone hired to write a book (or other text) credited to another person (the author).
+Usually, the ghostwriter remains anonymous, and there is typically a confidentiality clause in the contract between the parties.
+But sometimes, they are acknowledged by the author and publisher for their services, although often diplomatically called something else, like "researcher".

 HARASSMENT